Qiskit/qiskit-neko/README.md

 Currently qiskit-neko is not designed to run as a standalone package and you need to checkout the git source repository to run it.
-This is done to simplify the execution of the tests as qiskit-neko leverages the [``stestr``](https://github.com/Qiskit/stestr) for the execution of its tests.
+This is done to simplify the execution of the tests as qiskit-neko leverages [``stestr``](https://github.com/Qiskit/stestr) for the execution of its tests.
 To install qiskit-neko you need to first clone it with [git](https://git-scm.com/):